w3f/research/docs/polkadot/networking/4-xcmp.rst

 $S$ number of parathread slots
 $V$ number of validators
 $J$ $S/C$ - assuming every sending validator group "works for" 1 sending parachain and J sending parathreads
-$K$ $T/C$ - assuming every receiving validator group "works for" 1 recipient parachain and K recipient parathreads
+$K$ $T/C$ - assuming every receiving validator group "works for" 1 receiving parachain and K receiving parathreads
 $R$ collator redundancy factor.
 Note that the validator redundancy factor is already built into the structure of $V$.
 $O$ number of outgoing paras for the given sending para
-$I$ number of incoming paras for the given recipient para
+$I$ number of incoming paras for the given receiving para
 $c$ A collator
 $v$ A validator
 === =====================================================